Serechops/Serechops-Stash/plugins/stashDisableAll/README.md

 # Stash Disable All Plugin

-This repository contains two Python scripts to manage the state of plugins and interface configuration options in a system using GraphQL.
+This plugin contains two Python scripts to manage the state of plugins and interface configuration options in a system using GraphQL.
 The primary script disables all enabled plugins (except the `stashEnableAll` plugin) and interface options, saving their states to a JSON file.
 The secondary script re-enables them based on the saved state.

 ## Scripts